Jaspreetsm21/Autotrader_CarPrices_ML/README.md

 - Dealing with Missing Values

-- It look we have scrapered some data that imported into wrong columns.
+- It looks like we have scraped some data that imported into wrong columns.
 So I'm going to filter the data for Petrol, Diesel and Hybrid cars only.

-- creating a new column called make of the car from Car_Title Column
+- creating a new column called Car_Make - that we extracted from Car_Title Column

-- Converting Car_Price and Car_Milleage into Numeric Values - before that remove £ sign and comma from each of the columns
+- Converting Car_Price and Car_Mileage into Numeric Values - before that I'm going to remove £ sign and comma from each of the columns

 # EDA